Asana vs Microsoft Azure DevOps comparison

 Find out what your peers are saying about monday.com, Microsoft, Asana and others in Project Management Software.
 Updated: May 2024.

 Asana is ranked 3rd in Project Management Software with 43 reviews while Microsoft Azure DevOps is ranked 2nd in Application Lifecycle Management (ALM) Suites with 127 reviews.
 Asana is rated 8.4, while Microsoft Azure DevOps is rated 8.2.
-The top reviewer of Asana writes "Stands out with portfolios, easy setup, and real-time information, but needs big improvement when it comes to workflows, automation, and dashboards".
+The top reviewer of Asana writes "Extremely stable, user-friendly, and easy to navigate".
 On the other hand, the top reviewer of Microsoft Azure DevOps writes "Allows us to deploy code to production without releasing certain features immediately and agile project management capabilities offer resource-leveling".
 Asana is most compared with Microsoft Project, Wrike, monday.com, Jira and Trello, whereas Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and Polarion ALM.

 We monitor all Project Management Software reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.